 I want to share with you something I am experiencing right now in this moment.
 It has taken me all day to finally sit my butt down and speak about this – because – what you resist persists, what you look at disappears.
 Well, this is my attempt to look at something which has been persisting for a very long time, and my hope in sharing this with you is that it too well help you dissolve something in your life which you are ready to let go of.

 Welcome back to Broad New World.
-I’m your host, Nick Broadhurst, also known as Broadhurst in the music world, and that song you were listening to is a song called The One, which you can hear the full song at Broadhurst.world/theone and in this episode’s show notes at Broadhurst.world/31.
+I’m your host, Nick Broadhurst, and that song you were listening to is a song called The One, which you can hear the full song at Broadhurst.world/theone and in this episode’s show notes at Broadhurst.world/31.
 I will link to the music video as well, which is just absolutely beautiful.
 It’s one which I wrote about my wife.